 What’s more, that center of gravity shifts once people and cargo gets added to the van.
 That being the case, the van may possibly fishtail or turn over in the event of an accident.
 That, in combination with potential driver negligence, can result in a dangerous scenario for all involved.

 At David I. Fuchs, Injury & Accident Lawyer, P.A., we believe that an ounce of prevention goes a long way when it comes to keeping drivers and passengers safe on area roadways.
 Keeping an accident from occurring in the first place is key to ensuring that goal is met.

 So, how can such accidents be prevented?
-Our knowledgeable lawyers in Fort Lauderdale can help you know everything you need to prevent an unnecessary van crash.
+Our knowledgeable Fort Lauderdale personal injury attorneys can help you know everything you need to prevent an unnecessary van crash.

 First, it is crucial that the weight of the vehicle never exceed its gross vehicle weight rating.
 All too often, business owners will be more focused on how much cargo and how many people they can fit into a van instead of paying attention to the ratings.

 Second, van operators and owners should always perform a preliminary check of the vehicle prior to taking it on the road.
 This means making sure that all the van’s tires are properly inflated because improper tire pressure often plays a significant role in many rollover accidents.

 Lastly, passenger van owners should ensure that their drivers are well trained and highly experienced in operating vehicles of this size.
 Operating a passenger van is far different than operating a standard car.

 Call a Fort Lauderdale Vaan Accident Attorney to Learn More